anakryiko/blog/content/posts/bpf-ringbuf.md

 +++
+date = 2020-10-26
+updated = 2021-04-02
 title = "BPF ring buffer"
-date = 2020-10-26
+description = '''
+BPF ring buffer (ringbuf) and how it is similar and different from BPF perf buffer.
+BPF ringbuf's APIs, performance and usability advantages.
+With examples of source code.
+'''

 [extra]
 toc = true